cbeauhilton/beauhilton.com/site/posts/add-zfs-mirror.md

 But how to specify which disks to use in the command?
 I saw several guides that just used `/dev/sdx`, but it didn't work.

+I don't know what it is about my setup that differs from the guides I found online
+(if you have a hint, [lmk](beauhilton.com/contact)), so YMMV, but below is some of what I tried and what eventually worked, mostly for my own reference.

 In my setup, `/dev/sdb` was my existing drive and `/dev/sda` is the one I was trying to add